 Treatment of Type 3 Diabetes

-Most of the time, the only way to treat gestational diabetes is to make some changes to your lifestyle.
+Most of the time, the only way for gestational diabetes treatment is to make some changes to your lifestyle.
 Such as:

 - Monitoring blood sugar levels regularly

 - Monitoring the health of the unborn child